 Brasov is famous for its medieval sites, from fortifications walls and towers that enclosed the city hundreds of years ago to old bastions that survived almost intact for centuries.
 One of the most fortified cities in medieval Transylvania – due to its key commercial function in the Middle Ages – Brasov still preserves today some of the original constructions that defended the city.

-The initial fortification system included several walls, 27 towers and eight bastions, water ditches and ponds.
+The initial fortification system included several walls, 27 towers, eight bastions, water ditches, and ponds.
 The best-preserved sites are the fortifications from the Lower Walls – the Black Tower, the White Tower, Graft Bastion – and Upper Walls – the Weavers’ Bastion, the Drapers’ Bastion, the Red Tanners’ Bastion – all easy to reach on foot from the old city center.

 You don’t have to be an experienced hiker to take a short hike on Tampa Mountain.
 Overseeing the city from its 960 meters altitude, Tampa is a protected area and a huge local park that connects the city to more challenging hiking trails from the nearby mountains.

 Offering panoramic views of the city, including the neighborhoods outside the historical center, this hill fortress is only a short walk from the central park Nicolae Titulescu.
-Dating from 1625, the fortress – located outside the fortified city – had a strategic defensive role throughout the centuries.
+Dating from 1625, the fortress had a strategic defensive role throughout the centuries.
 It served for more than two centuries as a prison, until 1954.

 Impossible to miss, the Council Square is the heart of the old city center, luring visitors with its 15th century Council Tower and the nearby Black Church.
 Popular with locals and tourists, the square has many cafes and restaurants open all year long.
 It’s clearly not an off the beaten track location, but it’s a great place to have lunch after visiting the historical attractions from the center.

-If you happen to be in Brasov on the first Sunday after the Orthodox Easter, you’ll enjoy one of the oldest local traditions: ‘Parada Junilor’ or the parade of young men.
-Combining Christian and pagan elements, the tradition of this parade marks the celebration of spring with groups of men horseback riding on the streets of Brasov, from Scheii Brasovului that was once the Romanian neighborhood to the Old Town that was in the medieval time reserved only for the German community.
+If you happen to be in Brasov on the first Sunday after the Orthodox Easter, you’ll witness one of the oldest local traditions: ‘Parada Junilor’ or the parade of young men.
+Combining Christian and pagan elements, the tradition of this parade marks the celebration of spring with groups of men horseback riding on the streets of Brasov, from Scheii Brasovului, once the Romanian neighborhood, to the Old Town that was in the medieval time reserved only for the German community.

 Take a morning to visit the Bears’ Sanctuary from Zarnesti, one of the largest and most important in Europe.
-Over 70 bears rescued from cruel treatments were given a second chance in this 70 hectares sanctuary from the foothills of Piatra Craiului Mountains.
-The sanctuary is open for visits only in the mornings and it’s just 20 km outside Brasov.
+Over 100 bears rescued from cruel treatments were given a second chance in this 70 hectares sanctuary from the foothills of Piatra Craiului Mountains.

-Brasov is an excellent starting point for exploring more of Transylvania.
-The city is only a few kilometers away from the fortified churches of Harman and Prejmer and the medieval fortress of Rasnov.
+Brasov is an excellent starting point for exploring more historical Transylvania.
+The city is only a few kilometers away from the fortified churches of Harman, Prejmer, and the medieval fortress of Rasnov.
 From the city, you can also easily reach the royal castles Peles and Bran, the fortress of Rupea, and the now famous village of Viscri.